• Skip to primary navigation

 I have not used this before, so I can not tell you how the color will come out.
 For anyone that tries it or has used it before, please feel free to share your thoughts on it.

-You can not have butterscotch ice cream, without the butterscotch flavor.
+You can not have butterscotch ice cream without the butterscotch flavour.

-And just like the Licorice Ice Cream recipe, I use the LorAnn oil to flavor it.
+And just like the Licorice Ice Cream recipe, I use the LorAnn oil to flavour it.

-You can get the oil flavoring from Amazon.com, or if you are in Australia, I get the flavors from Lollipop Cake Supplies.
+You can get the oil flavouring from Amazon.com, or if you are in Australia, I get the flavours from Lollipop Cake Supplies.

 After making your butterscotch ice cream, it is time to add the caramel.